· · ·

 • Spread the desired amount of prepared frosting on the completely cooled brownies.

-• Place the frosted brownie layer in the refrigerator or freezer for a bit to solidify the top of the frosting.
+• Place the frosted brownie layer in the refrigerator or freezer for a bit to solidify the frosting on top.

 • When the chocolate is just melted, pour it over the frosting as shown in the photo.